-The Table no: 4 showed that for GYP, genotype 13 showed the highest performance in Environment 1, whereas genotype 17 showed superior yield in Environment 2, indicating the presence of genotype × environment interaction.
+Table 4 showed that for GYP, genotype 13 showed the highest performance in Environment 1, whereas genotype 17 showed superior yield in Environment 2, indicating the presence of genotype × environment interaction.
 However, genotype 17 showed relatively consistent performance across both environments, indicating its stable behaviour for grain yield.
 For grains per ear (GPE), genotype 15 recorded the highest value in Environment 1, while genotype 23 was best in Environment 2, indicating environmental effect on this trait.
 For productive tillers (PT), genotype 18 showed the highest mean performance in Environment 1, whereas genotype 17 recorded the highest value in Environment 2.
 However, genotype 17 maintained consistently higher values across both environments, indicating its stable performance for productive tillers.
 On the other hand, genotype 10 consistently showed the highest protein content in both environments, indicating its stable and superior performance for quality traits.
-These findings are in similar trend with earlier reports highlighting the importance of evaluating genotype performance across environments and selecting genotypes based on both mean performance and stability Dehghani et al., (2009), Mohammadi et al., (2016), Akinwale et al., (20220.
+These findings are in a similar trend with earlier reports highlighting the importance of evaluating genotype performance across environments and selecting genotypes based on both mean performance and stability Dehghani et al., 2009; Mohammadi et al., 2016; Akinwale et al., 20220.

 The GGE Biplot analysis provided a clear understanding of genotype performance across environments through both polygon (which-won-where) and mean versus stability (AEC) views.

-Fig No: 1 which won where for GYP
+Fig. 1, which won where for GYP

-Fig No: 2 Mean vs. Stability for GYP
+Fig. 2 Mean vs. Stability for GYP

-Fig no-1 the polygon view showed vertex genotypes, namely G1 (HD3226), G21 (HD3321), G20 (RAJ4238), G18 (PBW826), G26 (PBW550), G16 (HI1620), and G11 (VL907), which represent the most responsive genotypes to environmental variation.
-G1 (HD3226) won in environment 1, whereas in environment E2 genotype G21 (HD3321), indicating the presence genotype × environment interaction and differential genotype performance under different environmental conditions.
-The mean versus stability (AEC) view in Fig no-2 showed that genotypes G17 (HI8777) and G20 (RAJ4238) were located towards the positive direction of the AEC axis with smaller deviation, indicating higher mean performance with better stability across environments.
+Figure 1.
+The polygon view showed vertex genotypes, namely G1 (HD3226), G21 (HD3321), G20 (RAJ4238), G18 (PBW826), G26 (PBW550), G16 (HI1620), and G11 (VL907), which represent the most responsive genotypes to environmental variation.
+G1 (HD3226) won in environment 1, whereas in environment E2, genotype G21 (HD3321) won, indicating the presence of genotype × environment interaction and differential genotype performance under different environmental conditions.
+The mean versus stability (AEC) view in Fig. 2 showed that genotypes G17 (HI8777) and G20 (RAJ4238) were located towards the positive direction of the AEC axis with smaller deviation, indicating higher mean performance with better stability across environments.

-The genotypes those are won in different environments may not necessarily be the most stable across environments.
-Therefore, genotypes such as G17 (HI8777) and G20 (RAJ4238) can be considered more desirable due to their consistent performance across environments as the AEC view showed overall performance and stability.
+The genotypes that are won in different environments may not necessarily be the most stable across environments.
+Therefore, genotypes such as G17 (HI8777) and G20 (RAJ4238) can be considered more desirable due to their consistent performance across environments, as the AEC view showed overall performance and stability.
 Similar patterns of crossover genotype × environment interaction and differential genotype response in wheat have also been reported by Ajmera et al. (2021) and Baloch et al. (2020).

-Fig no: 3 which won where for GPE
+Fig 3, which won where for GPE

-Fig no: 4 Mean vs. Stability for GPE
+Fig. 4 Mean vs. Stability for GPE

 In Fig no:3 showed the identified vertex genotypes, namely G4 (HS490), G11 (VL907), G17 (HI8777), G21 (HD3321), G26 (PBW550), and G13 (HS507), indicating their high responsiveness to environmental variation.
-The winners in Environments 1 and 2 are respectively G17 (HI8777) G26 (PBW550), indicating the presence of genotype × environment interaction and differential genotype response across environments.
-The mean versus stability (AEC) view as given in the Fig no: 4 further indicated that genotype G17 (HI8777) was positioned towards the positive direction of the AEC axis with smaller deviation, suggesting higher mean performance along with better stability across environments.
+The winners in Environments 1 and 2 are, respectively, G17 (HI8777) and G26 (PBW550), indicating the presence of genotype × environment interaction and differential genotype response across environments.
+The mean versus stability (AEC) view, as given in Figure: 4, further indicated that genotype G17 (HI8777) was positioned towards the positive direction of the AEC axis with smaller deviation, suggesting higher mean performance along with better stability across environments.
 Genotype G20 (RAJ4238) also showed relatively higher mean performance with moderate stability.
-Similar trend of genotype × environment interaction and differential genotype response for yield-related traits in wheat have been reported by Mohammadi et al. (2016) and Dehghani et al. (2009).
+Similar trend of genotype × environment interaction and differential genotype response for yield-related traits in wheat has been reported by Mohammadi et al. (2016) and Dehghani et al. (2009).

-Fig no: 5 which won where for PT
+Fig. 5, which won where for PT

-Fig no: 6 Mean vs. Stability for PT
+Fig. 6 Mean vs. Stability for PT